CODATA-RDA-DataScienceSchools/Materials/docs/DataSanJose2019/CI/00-Pre-Introduction-Login.md

 From Monty Python and the Holy Grail:

 BRIDGEKEEPER: Hee hee heh.
 Stop!
 What... is your name?

 ARTHUR: It is 'Arthur', King of the Britons.

-BRIDGEKEEPER: What... is your quest
+BRIDGEKEEPER: What... is your quest?

 ARTHUR: To seek the Holy Grail.
+\
 BRIDGEKEEPER: What... is the air-speed velocity of an unladen swallow?

 ARTHUR: What do you mean?
 An African or European swallow?

 BRIDGEKEEPER: Huh?
 I-- I don't know that.
 Auuuuuuuugh!

 BEDEVERE: How do know so much about swallows?

 ARTHUR: Well, you have to know these things when you're a king, you know.

 or...